carla-simulator/carla/Docs/how_to_build_on_linux.md

 "Unreal/CarlaUE4/Content/AutomotiveMaterials".
 [How to download automotive materials](how_to_add_automotive_materials.md).

-IMPORTANT: Do not forget to link the automotive materials after opening the project.
+!!! note

-NOTE: Due to license restrictions, pedestrians are not include in the CARLA open source project (only in the compiled binaries).
+    Due to license restrictions, pedestrians are not include in the CARLA open source project (only in the compiled binaries).
 Some warnings may appear when starting the project related to this.
 We are working to find a solution.

 To build CARLA, use the rebuild script.
 This script deletes all intermediate files, rebuilds whole CARLA, and launches the editor.
 Use it too for making a